Internal rate of return: Comparison with NPV investment selection criterion

-Maximizing net present value
+Maximizing NPV

-One possible investment objective is to maximize the total net present value of projects.
+One possible investment objective is to maximize the total NPV of projects.

 When the objective is to maximize total value, the calculated IRR should not be used to choose between mutually exclusive projects.
 In cases where one project has a higher initial investment than a second mutually exclusive project, the first project may have a lower IRR (expected return), but a higher NPV (increase in shareholders' wealth) and should thus be accepted over the second project (assuming no capital constraints).

 When the objective is to maximize total value, IRR should not be used to compare projects of different duration.
-For example, the net present value added by a project with longer duration but lower IRR could be greater than that of a project of similar size, in terms of total net cash flows, but with shorter duration and higher IRR.
+For example, the NPV added by a project with longer duration but lower IRR could be greater than that of a project of similar size, in terms of total net cash flows, but with shorter duration and higher IRR.

 Practitioner preference for IRR over NPV

-Despite a strong academic preference for net present value, surveys indicate that executives prefer IRR over NPV.
+Despite a strong academic preference for NPV, surveys indicate that executives prefer IRR over NPV.
 Apparently, managers prefer to compare investments of different sizes in terms of forecast investment performance, using IRR, rather than maximize value to the firm, in terms of NPV.
 This preference makes a difference when comparing mutually exclusive projects.